ArtGateOne/dot2apcmini_old/README.md

 Turn on webremote
 Set password "remote"

-run this code grom command line
+run this code from command line

 (run cdm
 cd to code destinaton folder
-ex. cd c:dot2apcmin
+ex. cd c:/dot2apcmini

 to run type command
 node dot2acpmini

-when code stop workinkg - unplug midi device & stop proces use ctr + c
+when code start - schow all available midi devices (in & out) default open akai in 0 and out 1

+var input = new easymidi.Input('APC MINI 0');
+var output = new easymidi.Output('APC MINI 1');

+when U want control dot2 console - find in code "localhost" ang change it to uou console IP addres